prateekpuri01/ATP-serving-strategy/README.md

 I can now repeat my Monte Carlo simulations when using two serving strategies: strategy (1) and strategy (2).
 After performing the simulations, I can convert the MC results to expected real life win percentages by using the linear fit calibration function that I calculated in the previous section.

-The following table displays the largest expected increase in winning percentage expected from switching from strategy (1) to strategy (2) for both post-1991 (first table) and active (second table) player matchups.
+The following table displays the largest expected increase in winning percentage expected from switching from strategy (1) to strategy (2) for both post-1991 (first table) and active (second table) player matchups, when restricting such matchups to top-30 players who have played at least 10 matches against one another.
 The error bars represent 68% confidence interval bands based on errors in the fit function in the previous section.

 ![](/data_visualizations/best_win_enhancement.png?raw=true)
 ![](/data_visualizations/active_players_best_win_enhancement.png?raw=true)